Chemaclass/alienchase-gdx/README.md

-# Alien Chase 2013 Edition
+# Alien Chase 2013 Chema Edition

 ProTip: this README file is written in plain English.
 Most of the code for this project is still in Spanish.
 I don't know if I'll translate the code